Cleveland police officer dies on duty New Year's Day

 Cleveland City Council Public Safety Chairman Michael Polensek said, “All members of the City Council are saddened to hear of the passing of an officer in the Fifth District.
 One of Cleveland’s finest.
 We pray for him and his family.”

-We’re told the officer had served in the Cleveland Police Department for a long time.
+We’re told Claudio had served in the Cleveland Police Department for a long time.

-The I-TEAM is working to find out more.
-We are not naming the officer until an official news release is issued.
+“Officer Victor Claudio was a 23-year veteran who loved the patrolling aspect of policing, was a great person, and an exceptional officer.
+He will be greatly missed,” said police union President Andy Gasiewski.

+Claudio received the Distinguished Service Medal in 2014 after helping to save a man’s life on Jan.
+29, 2014.
+Read more about his award here.
+Claudio also received a Commander Commendation medal in August of 2023.